The Horoscope and Astrological Profile of Elizabeth Warren

 Explaining the "Yod" or "Finger of God"

 The “yod” geometrical shape on a horoscope is visualized as a long narrow triangle with a planet at each angle.
 In the above chart, this triangle is outlined in brown with green at the bottom.

 “Yods” bestow a sense of mission or a compulsion to shoulder and complete a certain life task.
 All the planets in Warren’s yod are aligned within one degree; it’s a 99-percent-perfect “Finger of God.”

 “Finger of God” is only a nickname for a yod and a misleading nickname.
 It does not signify any special relationship with the divine.
-Natal yod/Finger of God people include Princess Diana, Pablo Picasso, Karl Marx, MC Hammer, Prince and Jussie Smollett.
+Natal yod/Finger of God people include Princess Diana, Pablo Picasso, Karl Marx, Larry Fine, MC Hammer, Prince, and Jussie Smollett.
 That said, most people with natal yods are not famous.

 With Elizabeth Warren, the yod's apex or "pointer finger" is Jupiter retrograde in Aquarius.
 The two narrower angles are Warren's Cancer planets and Saturn in Virgo.

 Saturn in Virgo runs a tight ship.
 Saturn in Virgo enrolls in law school when her child turns two and no sooner.
 When Mitch McConnell told this Saturn in Virgo (with Pluto in Leo) to shut up, she persisted.
 In 2018, Warren announced not a candidacy but an “exploratory” committee to gauge if running for president in 2020 would be worth it.
 She decided it was.